UnionVMS/USM/java/administration/service/src/main/docker/Readme.txt

 Stopping this container:

-mvn clean -Pdocker-run,docker-testdb
+mvn clean -Pdocker-run,docker-linkdb

+To also link to a running activemq image add docker-linkamq profile First run such an image: docker run -p 8161:8161 --name activemq -d uvms/activemq or if you already have a running activemq container (maybe you used the docker compose file of union VMS) make sure to conect it to the default network docker network connect bridge activemq

-NOTE: if you have previsouly started one of these two possible containers and then try to start the other, you may get an error if you do not stop the running one first.
+NOTE: if you have previously started one of these two possible containers and then try to start the other, you may get an error if you do not stop the running one first.

+To get the wildfly logs
+docker logs -f --tail 100 linkedwf

 Run the arquillian tests
 ------------------------